nsankareswari-70/How-to-Create-a-Data-Entry-Form-in-Excel/README.md

 Below are the steps to create a new entry using the Data Entry Form in Excel:

 Select any cell in the Excel Table.
-Click on the Form icon in the Quick Access Toolbar.Excel Data Entry Form icon in Quick Access Tool Enter the data in the form fields.
+- Click on the Form icon in the Quick Access Toolbar.
+- Excel Data Entry Form icon in Quick Access Tool
+- Enter the data in the form fields.
-Hit the Enter key (or click the New button) to enter the record in the table and get a blank form for next record.
+- Hit the Enter key (or click the New button) to enter the record in the table and get a blank form for next record.